SESYNC-ci/advanced-git-lesson/advancedgitlessonnotes.md

 ## Pull request

 A pull request is just what it says it is: a *request* that the owner of a repo *pull* your changes, incorporating them into his or her repo.
 You create pull requests on github.com.

+When you create a pull request, you specify what version of the repo, with its associated commit history, you want the repo's owner to consider pulling and incorporating.
+You can add notes and comments.

+The repo owner sees the pull request and can review the differences between its code and the code in their current version of the repo.
+GitHub will tell them if there are any conflicts between the pull request and the base branch.
+They may decide to immediately accept the pull request and incorporate your changes, or they may want to put some other commits on top of it.
+In that case, they will create a new branch out of your pull request, add some commits, and only then merge it with the base branch.